 Cleveland St. & Chicago St. visit Helfaer

-Rodecap is second all-time at Marquette with 139 dual match victories and has guided the Golden Eagles to a winning record in seven of the last eight years.
-Over the course of the last five campaigns, at least one MU player has garnered all-conference accolades on four occasions.
+Rodecap is second all-time at Marquette with 155 dual match victories and has guided the Golden Eagles to a winning record in eight of the last nine years.
+Over the course of the last six campaigns, at least one MU player has garnered all-conference accolades on seven occasions.
 Rodecap's tenure has also featured player development, with each of the school's playing records having been established within the last 10 years.

-Heavily involved with the Intercollegiate Tennis Association (ITA), Rodecap currently serves as co-chair of the organization's rules committee and is the Midwest Region Chair, which involves him in the weekly team and individual rankings.
+Heavily involved with the Intercollegiate Tennis Association (ITA), Rodecap has served as co-chair of the organization's rules committee and is the Midwest Region Chair, which involves him in the weekly team and individual rankings.
 He has also become invovled in the ITA's mentoring program.

 The 2012-13 season was highlighted by a fourth-place finish in the BIG EAST Conference Championship, which matched the team's best-ever effort in the event.
 Junior Dan Mamalat was named all-league for the second-straight year, while several other team members displayed marked improvement from the previous season.

 Rodecap guided Marquette to a 14-win campaign in 2010-11 and a sixth-place finish at the BIG EAST Conference Championship.
 MU was once again dominant on its home courts, posting an 8-2 mark at Helfaer Tennis Stadium.

 The 2009-10 campaign was highlighted by the program's first-ever team ranking by the Intercollegiate Tennis Association.
 The Golden Eagles jumped out to an 11-0 start to the dual match campaign and concluded the year by winning five of their final six outings.